 As adults, the white GSD will stand anywhere from 22 inches to 26 inches high at the shoulder.

 Here again, males tend to be taller than females.

 White German Shepherd eye color

-The most common eye color for a white German Shepherd is dark brown.
+Like the rest of their pedigree, the most common eye color for a white German Shepherd is dark brown.

 However, coloration can range from a lighter amber to a dark mahogany color.

 Every so often, a white German Shepherd with blue eyes will be born.

 However, this is a rare trait attributed to expression of a recessive gene for eye color.